simonevaccari/machine-learning-process/docs/inference-cwl.md

 # Inference Module & CWL Runner

-In the [training](training-container.md) mdule, the user trained a CNN model on EuroSAT dataset to classify image chips into 10 different classes and tracked the workflow with MLFlow.
+In the [training](training-container.md) module, the user trained a CNN model on EuroSAT dataset to classify image chips into 10 different classes and tracked the workflow with MLFlow.

 In this Application Package, the user provide a cwl document to performs inference by applying the trained model to unseen data to generate a classified image.
 The cwl document containing one main workflow to execute one CommandLineTool step:

-The Application Package takes as input a [staged-in](stage-in.md) Sentinel-2 L1C data and classifies it into 11 land cover classes:
+The Application Package takes as input a [staged-in](./stage-in.md) Sentinel-2 L1C data and classifies it into 11 land cover classes:

 | Class ID | Class Name            |
 |----------|-----------------------|